 Types of DUI Charges in Quincy, IL

-In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
+DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
 Here are the DUI charge types most commonly seen in Quincy, IL courts:

 First-Time DUI (Class A Misdemeanor)